-Mandatory.
-Mandatory if CI Plus is supported for protected content via broadcast.
-Support of the related section/sub- Mandatory if CLPlus is supported for protected content via broadcast.
-Support of the related section/subsection in Table A.1 is not expected if CI Plus support is not indicated according to clause 10.2.4.
-Mandatory if the download feature supported otherwise not included.
-Mandatory if the DRM feature is supported otherwise not included.
+Status Meaning М Mandatory.
+M-C Mandatory if CI Plus is supported for protected content via broadcast.
+Support of the related section/sub- section in Table A.1 is not expected if CI Plus support is not indicated according to clause 10.2.4.
+M-D Mandatory if the download feature supported otherwise not included.
+M-M Mandatory if the DRM feature is supported otherwise not included.
 Support of the related section/sub-section in Table A.1 is not expected if the support of the DRM feature is not indicated according to clause 10.2.4.
 See note 2.
-Mandatory if the PVR feature is supported otherwise not included.
-Not included. of the above may be post-fixed with () where only some parts of the section or sub-section are required be present document.
-Evice supporting CI Plus is not expected to support all the APIs required for the DRM feature.
+M-P Mandatory if the PVR feature is supported otherwise not included.
+NI Not included. ny of the above may be post-fixed with () where only some parts of the section or sub-section are required the present document

+NOTE 2: A device supporting CI Plus is not expected to support all the APIs required for the DRM feature.